 There is some more discussion of 28-672 at: so-youve-killed-somebody-with-your-car-now-what including the definition of how a “serious physical injury” is defined.

-It’s worth pointing out that a minor crime like 28-672, unlike, say, any sort of homicide, can be handled by city attorney’s offices and are adjudicated in municipal or justice courts.
+It’s worth pointing out that a minor crime like 28-672, unlike, say, negligent homicide or manslaughter, will be handled by city attorney’s offices and are adjudicated in municipal or justice courts, and not in county superior court.

-Actually I’m not really sure, but it seems safe to assume a 28-672 charge is not jury eligible.
-As background: violation of 28-672 is a class 3 misdemeanor, the lowest level misdemeanor, class 1 being the most serious. §13-707 lists the sentencing guidelines; unless some sort of repeat or additional crime is involved, a class 3 will never result in any jail sentence.
-Some other statute sets forth a monetary maximum fine (and 28-672 can also involve restitution, i.e. monies paid by the criminal to the victim).
+Actually I’m not really sure, but it seems safe to assume a 28-672 charge does not have a right to jury trial because of the maximum jail penalty involved.
+As background: violation of 28-672 is a class 3 misdemeanor, the lowest level misdemeanor, class 1 being the most serious. §13-707 lists allowable misdemeanor jail sentence and §13-802 sets the maximum fine ; unless some sort of repeat or additional crime is involved, a class 3 routinely does result in any jail sentence since the law stipulates “within the following maximums”; i.e. there is no minimum.
+The theoretical maximum is 30 days in jail Some other statute sets forth a monetary maximum fine (and 28-672 can also involve restitution, i.e. monies paid by the criminal to the victim).
+According to nolo: “For purposes of this right (to a jury trial), a serious offense is one that carries a potential sentence of more than six months’ imprisonment.
+(Baldwin v.
+New York, 399 U.S. 66 (1970)”

 By contrast Reckless driving, 28-693 a class 2 misdemeanor, is jury eligible Urs v.
 Maricopa County Attorney’s Office the court held that the charge was a jury-eligible offense at common law (at the time of statehood), and therefore a right to jury was preserved; This is mentioned specifically several times in the more recent Derendal v.
 Griffith/Phoenix City Court, an Arizona State Supreme Court case regarding street racing.
 There was an interesting side-note from that case: “… the Arizona legislature abolished all common law crimes more than thirty years ago, see A.R.S. § 13-103.A (1978)”. hmmm, so that’s where that all-criminal-law-in-AZ-is-statutory stuff comes from, I guess.